 Choose your app from the list below

-Remember that, until now, the front app you have been developing has been living in your local files, being connected to the VTEX platform only by the
+Remember that, until now, the front app you have been developing has been living in your local files, connected to the VTEX platform only by the

 link